Informa PLC Updates Share Buyback Programme for 2025 - TipRanks.com

 An update from Informa ( (GB:INF) ) is now available.

-Informa PLC has announced an update on its share buyback programme, committing a minimum of £350 million in 2025 to enhance shareholder returns.
-Recently, the company purchased 163,500 ordinary shares for cancellation, impacting its total number of shares in issue and voting rights, which now stand at 1,293,024,647 ordinary shares.
-This move is part of Informa’s broader capital allocation strategy aimed at strengthening its market position and providing value to its stakeholders.
+Informa PLC has announced an update on its share buyback programme, committing a minimum of £200 million for 2025 as part of its capital allocation strategy to deliver consistent shareholder returns.
+The recent purchase of 191,000 ordinary shares for cancellation reflects the company’s ongoing efforts to manage its capital structure and enhance shareholder value, with implications for its market positioning and stakeholder interests.

 Spark’s Take on GB:INF Stock